List of The Adventures of Tintin characters: Marshal Kûrvi-Tasch

-Marshal Kûrvi-Tasch is dictator of the fictional regime of Borduria.
+Marshal Kûrvi-Tasch is the dictator of the fictional regime of Borduria.
 Although he never appears as a character in the series, he is mentioned by name and glimpsed in statues and portraits in The Calculus Affair and Tintin and the Picaros.
 His English name is an allusion to his curved moustache, which also appears as a stylised circumflex mark in the Bordurian language (an example can be seen in his name).
 Bordurians are often heard swearing "by the whiskers of Kûrvi-Tasch".
-The original French name plays on the word plexiglass, the "artificial plasticity" of his character.
+The original French name plays on the word Plexiglas, the "artificial plasticity" of his character.

 Kûrvi-Tasch's Bordurian government closely resembles the Nazi regime.
 The usage of the country's national insignia (naturally resembling the marshal's moustache) on badges and armbands is similar to the swastika.
 The greeting "Amaïh Kûrvi-Tasch" (meaning "Hail Kûrvi-Tasch") is similar to "Heil Hitler!"